-Thus the purpose of the Course is not to teach a definitive way of doing sabre, or even a style of sabre, but to teach how sabre fencing works.
+Thus the purpose of the Course is to teach how sabre fencing works, not a definitive way of doing sabre, or even a particular style of sabre.

-The Course starts with the structural elements — the mechanics of the game, some basic rules, how the phases work, and simple tactics.
-Then it builds out this frame with simple moves, like advances and hits, and its counter moves, like retreats and fall-short.
-On these foundations we extend to advanced moves, like lunges and cutovers, that drag in their corresponding counter moves, like jumps and counterattacks, gradually interweaving them into combos and tactics.
-As the Course nears completion, we prepare the students for their graduation by showing them how they can select, tweak and combine their moves and tactics into their own unique strategies and, ultimately, style.
+The Course starts with the structural elements: the mechanics of the game, some basic rules, how the phases work, and simple tactics.
+Then it builds out this structure with simple moves, like advances and hits, and its counter moves, like retreats and fall-short.
+From these we extend to advanced moves, like lunges and cutovers, then their corresponding counter moves, like jumps and counterattacks, gradually interweaving them into combos and tactics.
+As the Course ends, we cover how you can select, tweak and combine these moves and tactics into your own unique strategies and, ultimately, style.

 For sabre can be a lifelong hobby.
-One does not emerge from this or any other training program a fully-fledged fencer.
-All we hope for is that the student learns how they can play the game.
+You will not emerge from this or any other training program a fully-fledged fencer.
+But you can learn how you can play the game.
 To this day, I regularly refine my own sabre repertoire, dropping moves that no longer work (for me), adding ones that cover some hitherto undetected vulnerability, or swapping movesets around to meet a new class of adversary.

-Because so long as one can move, one can fence sabre, regardless of age or form.
-One just has to figure how to fence their way.
+As long as you can move, you can fence sabre, regardless of age or form.
+You just have to figure how to fence your way.

 - Week 0: Intro to Sabre

 - Week 2: The March and the Siege

 - Week 4: Game Maker and Game Breaker

 - Week 5: Arcs